redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

   notify { $metadata['author']: }
   ~~~

-If you do not want to fail the catalog compilation if the metadata file for a module is not present:
+If you do not want to fail the catalog compilation when a module's metadata file is absent:

   ~~~
   $metadata = load_module_metadata('mysql', true)